neonerd/the-story-of-your-life/IDEAS.md

 Writing generative text by trying to appropiate existing examples (how was this originally called somwhere on Twitter?):

+"Imagine you are in your room.
+Someone you love is next to you."

 "And one of the men is evil and the other one is good.
 Or so do we think."